 - Evaluate the common assessment instruments used by counselors in the field and the value of instrument interpretation reports.

-- Administer a psychological assessment, including the interpretation of test results and the connection between results and the client's treatment plan.
+- Administer a psychological assessment such as a career interest instrument, including the interpretation of test results and the connection between results and the clientandapos;s treatment plan.